Flag of Oregon: State flag

-The current flag of Oregon became official on February 26, 1925.
-What is believed to be the first flag of Oregon produced was made that year by Meier & Frank, sewn by Marjorie Kennedy and Blanche Cox, employees of the department store.
+The current flag of Oregon was officially adopted on February 26, 1925.
+What is believed to be the first officially produced flag of Oregon was made that year by Meier & Frank, sewn by Marjorie Kennedy and Blanche Cox, employees of the department store.
 That flag was donated to Eastern Oregon University in 1954 by the grandson of former governor Walter M. Pierce.
 In 2010, the flag was restored.